trefoilliu/image-prompt-library/README.md

 ## Installation

-Copy this folder into your Codex skills directory:
+Copy the `image-prompt-library/` folder into your Codex skills directory:

 ```text
 ~/.codex/skills/image-prompt-library/